ENFORCEMENT OF SUPPORT OBLIGATION

 Recovery Services/Child Support Services, Claimant, vs. Jane Doe, Respondent,

 John Doe, Respondent” in the header.
-The
+The support follows the child statute may

-the other criteria are met.
+be applied to physical custody changes if the other criteria are met.

 EXAMPLE

-3: A Utah CSS administrative order
+3: A Utah CSS administrative order issued at any time states “Office of

-Claimant, vs. John Doe, Respondent” in the header.
-The support follows the child statute may not be applied to collect support from
+in the header.
+The support follows the child statute may not be applied to collect support from the other parent if physical

-the other parent if physical custody changes because the other parent is not
+custody changes because the other parent is not specifically named as a party

-specifically named as a party to the action.
+to the action.

-headers, depending on when they were issued.
+CSS administrative orders have different headers, depending on when they were

+issued.
 Be sure to review the order for the precise header in Example 2 above.

 3.